 Pests and eastern blue gums in the Manawatu

-James Millner, New Zealand Tree Grower November 2006.
+James Milner, New Zealand Tree Grower November 2006

 The arrival of new eucalypt pests in New Zealand has caused many farm foresters to abandon species which have proved to be particularly vulnerable, including eastern blue gums such as E. saligna and E. botryoides.
 A trial established in 1995 and located on Tuapaka, Massey University’s hill country farm south of the Manawatu Gorge, compares the performance of 12 eucalypt species on different hill country sites, focussing on sites with different aspects.

 An important element is to record the damage to different species from various pests and diseases.

 So far we can conclude that the eastern blue gums have suffered much more from pests than other species, particularly stringybarks.

 Possums have caused considerable damage, as has the Ophelimus leaf gall wasp, one of the recent arrivals.

 Possum browsing is a routine problem for farm foresters.
 Typical damage includes defoliation and broken leaders which can often result in poor form.
 Possums were controlled by poisoning during the establishment period but no additional control was undertaken.

 Significant possum damage became evident three years after planting and increased in subsequent years.
 Most damage occurred over the winter months and more damage was sustained on the sunny aspect than the shady.

 Possums are just as keen as the rest of us to stay warm and dry.
 Generally the larger trees were preferred, particularly on the sunny face.
 This was probably because the better trees had higher foliage nutrient concentrations, particularly nitrogen, making them more palatable.
 Eucalypt foliage with low nitrogen can contain high concentrations of tannins and other toxins which deter feeding by herbivores.